ChaosHour/gh-ost-docker/README.md

-# Using Github's gh-ost for online schema changes in in k8s using Docker/Helm charts
+# Using Github's gh-ost for online schema changes in k8s using Docker/Helm charts
 This repository contains a Dockerfile and Makefile to build and manage a Docker image for `gh-ost`, a tool for performing online schema changes in MySQL databases.

 ## Example Usage